Yuriwaka: Texts

-It had been thought that the oldest reference to this work occurred in the diary of (') in the entry for February 10, 1551 where the work recorded as "Yuriwaka" in hiragana was said to have been narrated in Kyoto that day.
-However it has been pointed out that the ' (1514) can be quoted with a passage that reads "Yurikusa-waka daijin, discarded on an island, and the hawk Midori-maru, etc."
+It had been thought that the oldest reference to this work occurred in the diary of Yamashina Tokitsugu (Tokitsugu kyō ki) in the entry for February 10, 1551 where the work recorded as "Yuriwaka" in hiragana was said to have been narrated in Kyoto that day.
+However it has been pointed out that the Ungyoku wakashō (1514) can be quoted with a passage that reads "Yurikusa-waka daijin, discarded on an island, and the hawk Midori-maru, etc."

 The oldest manuscript copy of the work is the libretto for the kōwakamai dance in the "Daigashira Sahei collection", dated to the late Muromachi period,.
 This old text is simply entitled Daijin ("Minister"), and the hero is variously called Yurikusa-waka (百合草若), Yurikusa, or Yuriwaka (ゆりわか).

 (with the ministerial title "-daijin" appended to these names).

 There is also a Noh theater play "Yuriwaka-kusa" dated also to late Muromachi, and here too the protagonist is written variously as "Yuriwaka-kusa" or "Yuriwaka".